 Clove oil is an antifungal and anti-inflammatory herbal remedy that has been used to help relieve tooth pain for generations.
-Simply add a few drops to a cotton ball, cotton swab, or piece of tissue, and place it at the site of your pain until the pain goes away.
-Some people may find undiluted clove oil to be too strong, so diluting the solution with a few drops of olive oil can help.
+Add a few drops to a cotton ball, cotton swab, or piece of tissue, and place it at the site of your pain until the pain goes away.
+Some people may find undiluted clove oil too strong, so diluting the solution with a few drops of olive oil can help.

 Switch Up Your Brushing Routine

-There are many toothpastes specially formulated for sensitive teeth and pain relief which can help calm cavity pain.
+There are many kinds of toothpaste specially formulated for sensitive teeth and pain relief which can help calm cavity pain.
 Using a soft-bristled brush, gently brush over the cavity with a formulated toothpaste to help numb the exposed nerves.
-Using a medium- or hard-bristled brush can not only cause irritation to cavity itself, but may wear down your enamel, leaving you more likely to develop more cavities in the future!
+Using a medium- or hard-bristled brush can not only irritate the cavity itself but may wear down your enamel, leaving you more likely to develop more cavities in the future!

 Grab Some Ibuprofen or Acetaminophen

 Over-the-counter pain relievers can work wonders in helping to reduce the irritation felt by small injuries or pains.
 Taking a low dose of a pain reliever such as Ibuprofen or Acetaminophen can help you deal with the symptoms of a toothache until you’re ready to see your dentist.
-As with any medication, however, it’s always good to check with your doctor before starting anything new.
+However, as with any medication, it’s always good to check with your doctor before starting anything new.

-Keeping up a structured regimen of twice daily brushing and regular flossing is your best defense against developing cavities again in the first place!
-However, if you’re suffering from cavity pain, try to get in to the dentist as soon as possible as a filling is the only way to fix a cavity once it has formed.
+Keeping up a structured regimen of twice-daily brushing and regular flossing is your best defense against developing cavities again in the first place!
+However, if you’re suffering from cavity pain, try to get to the dentist as soon as possible, as a filling is the only way to fix a cavity once it has formed.

 To schedule your next appointment or filling, give us a call at Steger Smiles today!